baolgr/bayesian-route-optimization/README.md

 ## TL;DR

-We solve a safety-critical path-planning problem — transporting unstable WWII-era explosive ordnance through a dense urban environment — by combining **Gaussian Process surrogate modeling (Kriging)** with **Efficient Global Optimization (EGO)**.
+We solve a safety-critical path-planning problem — transporting unstable explosive material through a dense urban environment — by combining **Gaussian Process surrogate modeling (Kriging)** with **Efficient Global Optimization (EGO)**.
 The surrogate approximates an expensive blast-damage cost function (full shock-wave simulation per point), reducing the required number of physics evaluations by an order of magnitude while producing a provably risk-minimizing route.
-The pipeline runs on the **CEA supercomputer** with MPI-parallelized simulations and batch-sequential infill via the Constant Liar heuristic.
+The pipeline runs on the **CEA supercomputer** with parallelized simulations and batch-sequential infill via the Constant Liar heuristic.

 ---

 ## Problem Statement

 When unexploded ordnance is discovered in an urban zone, it must be transported to a safe disposal site along a route that **minimizes cumulative damage risk** to surrounding infrastructure.
-The risk at any point depends on the blast overpressure field (governed by the Friedlander equation), the spatial distribution of buildings, and their strategic criticality (hospitals, schools, residential, industrial).
+The risk at any point depends on the blast overpressure field, the spatial distribution of buildings, and their strategic criticality (hospitals, schools, residential, industrial).

-The core computational challenge: evaluating the risk at a single candidate explosion point requires a **full 2D/3D blast-wave simulation** (CEA's ARMEN solver), with runtimes of 45 s–5 min per point depending on mesh resolution.
+The core computational challenge: evaluating the risk at a single candidate explosion point requires a **full 2D/3D blast-wave simulation** (CEA's ARMEN solver), with runtimes of 45 s–15 min per point depending on mesh resolution.
 Exhaustive evaluation over a city-scale grid with thousands of nodes is intractable under the operational constraint of **< 24 h total compute time**.

-**Objective.** Find $\gamma^* = \operatorname{argmin} J(\gamma)$ over all admissible paths, where:
+**Objective.** Find $\gamma^* = \arg\min J(\gamma)$ over all admissible paths, where:

 $$J(\gamma) = \int_{\gamma} R(x)\,\mathrm{d}x \;+\; \int_0^1 g\!\left(z'(t)\right)\mathrm{d}t$$